awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_dynamodb_web_app/Readme.md

 + **entities** - Contains Java files that represent the model.
 In this example, the model class is named **WorkItem**.
 + **services** - Contains Java files that invoke AWS services.
 For example, the **software.amazon.awssdk.services.dynamodb.DynamoDbClient** object is used to perform DynamoDB operations.
-+ **secureweb** - Contains a Java class for Spring security and the Java controller class.
++ **secureweb** - Contains the SpringJava classes.

 **Note:** The only class that is in **com.example** is **SecureWebApp**.
 All other classes are in the subpackages.

 ## Create the Java classes

-Create the Java classes, including the Spring security classes that secure the web application with a login form.
+Create the Java classes, including the Spring classes.
 In this application, a Java class sets up an in-memory user store that contains a single user (the user name is **user** and the password is **password**.)

 ### Create the SecureWebApp class